 In September 2021, the Company entered into a new Exit Term Loan in the amount of \$115.0 million.
 The interest rate on this facility is based on LIBOR, inclusive of a 1.0% floor, plus a variable margin ranging between 7.25% and 7.75%, for an all in rate as of December 31, 2021 of 8.5% and an effective interest rate of 9.72%.
 The benchmark replacement rate for LIBOR will bear interests at a floating rate equal to the LIBOR index (subject to customary ARRC benchmark replacement language, which, in any event, shall be an economically equivalent rate subject to the reasonable discretion of the lender).
 The exit term loan contains a maturity of 8 September 2026.
-It is secured by a first lien on the Working Capital Assets of the Term Loan guarantors that are not ABL guarantors, a second lien on the Working Capital Assets of the Term Loan guarantors that are also ABL guarantors, and a second lien on substantially all of the Non-Working Capital Assets of the Term Loan issuer and guarantors, including equipment, intellectual property, the capital stock of subsidiaries and certain owned real property.
+It is secured by a first lien on the Working Capital Assets of the Term Loan guarantors that are not ABL guarantors, a second lien on the Working Capital Assets of the Term Loan issuer and the other Term Loan issuer and guarantors, including equipment, intellectual property, the capital stock of subsidiaries and certain owned real property.
 As at 31 December 2021, the amount outstanding under this facility was \$115.0 million.